berserkhmdvhb/MADS-MEDICIMAGE/README.md

 # MADS-MEDICIMAGE
 This repository is dedicated to the group project of the course "Introduction to Deep Learning for Image Analysis and Computer Vision" at the Universeity of Luxembourg

 ## Installing Cmake
-Firstly, choose the [Cmake version](https://cmake.org/download/), and then use it in the `wget` command below
+Choose the [Cmake version](https://cmake.org/download/), and then use it in the `wget` command below

 ```
 srun -p batch --time=24:00:0 -N 2 -c 12 --pty bash -i